 - 1/4 tsp table salt (2 grams)

-- Turn stove onto medium heat, and place a pot over element.
+- Turn stove to medium heat and place a pot over element.

-- Pour in sugar gradually, adding 1/4 cup at a time.
+- Pour in 1 cup sugar gradually, adding 1/4 cup at a time.
 Wait until the sugar is mostly liquified, then add in the next bit of sugar.

 - Turn off the heat.

-- Mix in butter slowly (2 Tbsp at a time), then stir in cream and salt.
+- Slowly mix in 6 Tbsp of butter slowly (2 Tbsp at a time) then stir in 1/4 cup of heavy cream and 1/4 tsp salt.

 - Pour into a separate container, then place in fridge to cool for 20 minutes.